codepo8/developer-advocacy-handbook/working-with-your-company.md

 As a developer advocate, you will have the hand on the pulse of technology.
 Not everybody has the time to keep up the same way - actually hardly anybody has.
-That\'s why a very interesting part of your job is to communicate great technology finds with your company.
+That\'s why an interesting part of your job is to communicate great technology finds with your company.

 If you find great tools that make everybody\'s life easier, share them